yunhal/CH4_dispersion/README.md

 - **Customizable Parameters:** Easily adjust grid parameters, wind direction, stability classes, source parameters, and more.
 - **Multiprocessor Processing:** Utilize multiprocessors for the Gaussian Puff model to speed up the calculations.

+## Note
+Initially, this repository was forked to begin CH4 dispersion modeling with the Gaussian Puff model from the wsdaniels/DLQ repository.
+However, as the project evolved, it became significantly different from the original.
+Therefore, I have detached the fork history.

 ## Project Structure